 Surprisingly, even amid so many thoughts, our intuition can still reveal itself, sometimes just enough to be ‘heard’.
 Have you ever been in a situation where an accident nearly happened but you had an impulse to ‘move’?
 That was your intuition.
 The thinking mind had no idea of the imminent disaster, because it was too busy thinking!

 The intuition is always with us.

 The intuition is like an inner voice or guide.
 Where it distinctly differs from the thinking mind, however, is in the area of ‘all knowing’.
-The mind can accumulate lots of facts, opinions, conclusions, and perceptions, but it cannot ‘know’ the many variants within both the seen and unseen worlds.
-But our intuition does.
+The mind can accumulate lots of facts, opinions, conclusions, and perceptions, but it cannot ‘know’ the many variants within both the seen and unseen worlds, at the same time.
+Our intuition can.

 The intuition never lies.
 If not going to the party, for example, is more beneficial for everyone, then that is what our intuition will prompt us to do.

 The intuition is always present.
 We cannot say, “I will intuitively feel like doing such and such tomorrow”, that would be coming from the mind.
 Using the intuition to guide our decision making adds no stress to the nervous system, primarily because our intuition is NOW.
 It has no need for collecting data from the memory banks or mulling over belief systems, facts or ideas.
 The intuition simply knows everything it needs to know.. now!

 Honing the intuition involves excercising the awareness.